 Naomi Bob

-Naomi Bob (she/her) is an Indigenous Youth Wellness Project Coordinator with PHSA Indigenous Health.
+Naomi Bob is an Indigenous Youth Wellness Project Coordinator with PHSA Indigenous Health.
 Her family is from Snaw’naw’as/Nanoose First Nation, Lyackson First Nation, Peguis First Nation, and her grandfather was a settler from Melbu, Norway.
 She lives on the unceded and occupied ancestral territories of the xʷməθkʷəy̓əm (Musqueam), sḵwx̱wú7mesh (Squamish) and sel̓íl̓witulh (Tsleil-Waututh) Nations.

 Here is what Naomi had to say…